eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 Wide range of stocks for different financial goals.

 - **Bonds** a.k.a. **fixed income**:
-more stable than stocks, least volatile, lowest (but not zero) risk.
+least volatile, lowest (but not zero) risk.
 Price is affected by inflation and central bank interest rates.

 - **Commodities**: